UTK Environmental Health & Safety Program LS-001

 The University’s commitment to health and safety can only be successful if individual members of the University community do their part by accepting responsibility for developing and practicing safety awareness.
 All safety hazards should be reported to the employee’s immediate supervisor as soon as possible.
 Work within the department to resolve the issue, if possible.
 Supervisors are encouraged to contact Environmental Health and Safety if there is no clear solution or if additional guidance is needed.
 All near misses (also known as a close call, or a non-injury accident) should be reported in a manner similar to other hazards.
 For additional information and contacts follow this link: http://safety.utk.edu/occupational-safety/reporting-hazards/ .

 The University of Tennessee Code of Conduct prohibits retaliation for good faith reporting of safety issues.
 Procedures devised for handling hazardous situations and materials shall be followed conscientiously and any member of the campus community shall feel authorized to stop work if he or she believes that continuation of the work poses an imminent danger to his or her safety or health or that of people in the vicinity.
-Additionally, it is considered a serious infraction of this safety policy to intentionally cover up a safety matter that may lead to serious injury.
+Additionally, it is considered a serious infraction of this safety program to intentionally cover up a safety matter that may lead to serious injury.

 EHS Issue Resolution Process